fabri1983/eternity2_solver/README.md

 This backtracker uses smart prunes, data structures for quickly accessing information, and micro optimizations.

-Windows (Seven) environment results:
+Windows 7 Intel core i7 2.6GHz DDR3 Dual Channel environment results:
-Currently placing 70 million pieces per second in a 8 thread execution instances using a fork/join pool.
-And placing 80 million pieces per second using MPJ Express framework with 4 instances of the solver.
+Currently placing around 54 million pieces per second in a fork/join pool with 8 threads.
+And placing around 80 million pieces per second using MPJ Express framework with 8 instances of the solver.

-Linux (Ubuntu 14) environment results:
+Ubuntu 14 Intel core i5 DDR3 Dual Channel environment results:
-Currently placing 90 million pieces per second in a 4 thread execution instances using a fork/join pool.
+Currently placing ?? million pieces per second in a fork/join pool with 4 threads.

 The project is under continuous development on spare time.
 Every time I come back and apply some change or code re-factor is for performance purpose.
 Experiments say that execution is faster using the JRockit JVM from Oracle.
 I see a 25% of speed up.